Philosophy of Death and Dying PHIL 1001 MWF 10:10-11:00 Dr. Groenhout

 Introduction to Philosophy (W) PHIL 1102 Various Instructors

-Exploration of some of the basic problems that have shaped the history of Philosophy.
+Exploration of some of the basic problems that have shaped the history of philosophy.
+Some sections are online.

-Fundamental skills of clear thinking that will help people reason better during communication, problem-solving, and design, particularly as these integrate scientific/engineering with social needs and values.
-The course will focus on clarifying goals, identifying constraints, and generating and evaluating ideas or solutions.
+Fundamental skills of clear thinking that help students reason better during communication, problem-solving, and design, particularly as these integrate scientific/engineering efforts with social needs and values.
+Focuses on clarifying goals, identifying constraints, and generating and evaluating ideas or solutions.

-Principles of deductive logic, both classical and symbolic, with emphasis on the use of formal logic in analysis of ordinary language discourse
+Principles of deductive logic, both classical and symbolic, with emphasis on the use of formal logic.

-Major ethical dilemmas within medical science and biology are examined to assist students to identify, analyze, and decide ethical issues in such a way that they can defend their positions to themselves and others.
-Issues include reproductive and genetic technology, death and dying, patient rights, and justice in distribution of healthcare benefits and burdens.
+Major ethical dilemmas within medical science and biology are examined, including reproductive and genetic technology, death and dying, patient rights, and justice in distribution of healthcare benefits and burdens.